 Who Do You Interview?

 Focus on the types of careers in which you may be interviewed.
 As a liberal arts major, the variety of careers for which you are qualified is extensive.
 Talk to everyone you know and tell them what kind of work interests you.
 These individuals may have an acquaintance who works in your career area of interest.
-Career Services has several current resources listing, job titles, employers, and salary schedules that may be applicable to the jobs you are researching.
+The Center for Career & Professional Development has several current resources listing job titles, employers, and salary schedules that may be applicable to the jobs you are researching.

 Finally, be creative: contact and join professional organizations, read professional journals and newspapers, contact the Chamber of Commerce for listings of employers in specific geographic areas, do research at the A. Frank Smith, Jr. Library Center.

 After you find out the name and title of a person you would like to see, you can send that person an email (or connect via a social media site like LinkedIn) introducing yourself and requesting 30 minutes of his/her time for an interview.
 See our Networking Scripts handout for ideas on how to initiate this first contact.

 Remember to keep your interview to approximately 30 minutes.
 Some people enjoy talking on and on, but you do not want your contact people to be concerned after you leave because your brief interview turned into a two-hour chat which kept them from important work.

 What Do You Do With Your Resume?